Appropriate Administrators Begin Planning

 Gator Pass Update:

 The Gator Pass will continue to provide students with a 50% discount on all BART rides to and from Daly City BART Station, as well as unlimited rides on SFMTA's Muni, with the exception of cable cars.
-In addition, BART has announced that all fares will be discounted by 50% for the month of September to encourage ridership.

 The San Francisco State’s 511 RideMatch service is an interactive, on demand system that allows students, faculty, and staff to find carpools or bicycle partners based on where they live.
 Participants can specify whether they wish to find only SF State affiliates or extend their search to a broader pool.
 For more information, visit Parking & Transportation’s RideMatch/Carpool page.